 Passport and other travel documents.
 I use a small zip pouch to hold my passport, yellow fever certificate and copies of other essential documents.
 I used to use a passport case but with the frequency of my travels, the embossing started to rub off way too quickly.
 Read about my fast-track UK passport renewal experience — and ten favourite travel experiences from my previous passport.

 Money.
 I use my Monzo bank account both in the UK and while travelling.
 I like getting instant transaction and balance updates in the app but the main benefit for me is being able to use my debit card abroad without a fee from Monzo.
 You can also withdraw up to £200 of cash in a 30-day period while abroad with no fee.
 I prefer to travel with as little cash as is necessary for the destination I'm travelling to (ideally none) and Monzo facilitates that.
 I also love the neon-coral colour of the debit card, not that that should be a reason!
-We both get £5 if you sign up using my referral link.
+Sign up using my referral link to get £5.

 Travel towel: Hammamas.
 I've used the same turquoise Turkish-style towel from Hammamas for years.
 It's the perfect size — big enough to wrap around myself and to lie on when on the beach, but still rolls up small — and it's absorbent and dries quickly.
 They're an Aussie company but there are international stockists and you can find many similar versions online.

-Neck pillow: Eagle Creek Exhale.
+Neck pillow: Sea to Summit Aeros Premium Neck Pillow.
 This inflatable neck pillow is amazing!
 It packs down into a tiny bag but inflates into a comfortable, full-size neck pillow in just a couple of breaths.
 Deflating is just as easy.
 It's so small I take it with me even on very short flights.
+I used to use an Eagle Creek Exhale neck pillow but mine broke after years of service and it's now almost impossible to get hold of in the UK.

 Sleep mask: Lewis N. Clark Comfort Eye Mask.
 I wear a sleep mask every night, home and away, and often take a spare with me when travelling just in case.
 I've tried a *lot* over the years but I find Lewis N. Clark do the best combination of comfort and light-blocking.
 Avoid the indigo ones, though, as the dye can bleed.